solvi-ab/solvi-docs/source/index.html.md

 This endpoint retrieves projects created by the user or shared with the user by others.

 The included `resources` are URLs that can be used to fetch the project outputs.
 These resource URLs are temporary, with a lifetime of 15 minutes before they expire.

-The response also includes URL templates for tiled maps in the `tiles` section: these URLs can be used directly with several popular map clients like [OpenLayers](https://openlayers.org/) or [Leaflet](https://leafletjs.com/).
-The URLs are temporary, with a lifetime of at least 48 hours.

 ### HTTP Request